-Kendall Jenner Tagged As Homewrecker In Palimony Case Filed By Brynn Cameron Against Ex-Fiance` Blake Griffin
+Kendall Jenner Tagged As Homewrecker In Palimony Case Filed By Brynn Cameron Against Ex-Fiance Blake Griffin

 — Us Weekly (@usweekly) February 14, 2018

-Blake Griffin and Brynn Cameron met in 2009 and they had their first child in in August 2013.
+Blake Griffin and Brynn Cameron met in 2009 and they had their first child in August 2013.
 After three years, in September 2016, they welcomed their second child.

 The couple planned their wedding for July 28, 2017, in St. Barth’s, but the NBA star suddenly insisted that his partner should sign a prenuptial agreement.
-The wedding was postponed when Cameron refused to sign the prenup and this strained their relationship.
+The wedding was postponed when Cameron refused to sign the prenup and this strained their relationship, the Daily Mail reports.

-They attended couples therapy but this did not save their union as Griffin embarked on a high-profile affair with Kendall Jenner.
+According to the suit, they attended couples therapy but this did not save their union as Griffin embarked on a high-profile affair with Kendall Jenner.
 Since then, the relationship fell apart completely.

 Blake Griffin being sued by ex-fiancée Brynn Cameron, who claims Pistons star abandoned family for Kendall Jenner https://t.co/trXu9isDdQ pic.twitter.com/dREPf1HOz5